The power factor of a circuit can be found from the wattmeter reading and voltmeter and ammeter readings suitably connected in the circuit.

 In this case, there is no necessity for phase splitting by artificial means, since the required phase displacement between the currents in the moving coils can be obtained from the supply itself.

-When the three phase power factor meter is connected in the circuit, under balanced load conditions, the angle through which the pointer is deflected from the unity power factor position is equal to the phase angle of the circuit, because the two moving coils are fixed 120° apart.
+When the meter is connected in the circuit, under balanced load conditions, the angle through which the pointer is deflected from the unity power factor position is equal to the phase angle of the circuit, because the two moving coils are fixed 120° apart.

-The deflections in three phase power factor meter are independent of frequency and waveform since the currents in the two moving coils are affected in the same way by any change of frequency.
+The deflections in the meter are independent of frequency and waveform since the currents in the two moving coils are affected in the same way by any change in frequency.

 Thanks for reading about the power factor meter working principle.
 Please share, if you liked my work.

 6 thoughts on “Power Factor Meter Working Principle”